capitalism-sudo/pla-multi-checker/README.md

 * [wwwwwwzx](https://github.com/wwwwwwzx) for creating and working on the original project
 * [Real96](https://github.com/Real96) for working on the original project
 * [Manu098](https://github.com/Manu098vm/) for Sys-EncounterBot (many addresses/checks are taken from there)

+## Possible Future Improvements
+* Expand discord bot readme section to include a comprehensive guide
+* Cleanup: Set embed_color via config file.
+* Cleanup: Set bot_prefix via config file.
+* Feature: Update the configuration and reload it via discord command
+* Feature: Bot command to install emoji pack in a discord server
+* Feature: Add a filtering class to enable complex filters instead of a set of flags
+* Feature: Save statistics and display aggregate stats.
+Examples include: pokemon encounters, mark #s, shiny #s, etc.
+* Feature: include watchers to ping alongside filters.
+Is this useful for a bot attached to a single switch?